sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/otsim/README.md

             log-level: SUMMARY                   # this is the default
             log-file: /var/log/helics-broker.log # this is the default
           federate: OpenDSS # default federate to subscribe to; this is the default
+          endpoint: updates # default endpoint to send updates to on default federate
+                            # this is the default; set it to false to disable using
+                            # endpoints for updates
         message-bus:
           pull-endpoint: tcp://127.0.0.1:1234 # this is the default
           pub-endpoint: tcp://127.0.0.1:5678  # this is the default